AdguardTeam/KnowledgeBaseDNS/docs/dns-client/overview.md

 There are a few different error codes that may appear under different error conditions:

-- `0`: AdGuardDNSClient successfully finished and exited, no errors.
+- `0`: Successfully finished and exited, no errors.

 - `1`: Internal error, most probably misconfiguration.